metalHain/airQualitxSensor/readme.txt

-this is the readme file for study project of devoloping an atmega based air quality measuring unit.
+this is the readme file for our study project of devoloping an atmega328p based air quality measuring unit.

-aim is to devolop a user interface where you can move through diffrent pages seeing measured values and a plot. measured values are temporarily saved on atmega and comited to a micro sd card.
+aim is to devolop a user interface where you can move through diffrent pages seeing measured values and a plot. measured values are temporarily saved on atmega and commited to a micro sd card. which can then be post processed via matlab or python

 explanation of files:

-communication display

-co2 sensor
-averaing values
+// to do